FAQ - Carbureted Regulators

 Chances are good you have a liquid filled fuel pressure gauge, infamous for changing its reading with temperature.
 Because a liquid filled gauge is sealed to keep the liquid inside, the pressure inside the gauge case may not be equal to atmospheric pressure.
 Once sealed shut, the liquid in the case expands and contracts as gauge temperature changes, making the internal pressure in the gauge vary up and down as it heats and cools.
 Case pressure can change as much as 7 psi up and down with heat, which affects the gauge mechanism and changes the gauge reading by the same amount!

 Note: Even though the needle is moving up and down, fuel line pressure is NOT actually changing, the pressure in the gauge case just makes it look like it is.
 Testing for this problem is easy, just carefully heat the gauge, using a heat gun or blow dryer, from cold to warm and then hot, while running the fuel pump.
 The gauge reading will drop as the oil inside warms up and the pressure in the gauge case increases.
-Now pop the plug in the side of the gauge case and watch the pressure drop back down.
+Now pop the plug in the side of the gauge case and watch the pressure come back up, reading the same as before the oil was hot.

 Aeromotive now offers a brand new, state of the art, Liquid Filled Fuel Pressure Gauges for carbureted and EFI engines P/N’s 15632 and 15633 respectively.
 These new “equalizer” gauges feature a pressure equalizing pin-valve in the side of the case allowing the user to compensate for heat related changes in case pressure, quickly restoring gauge accuracy at any operating temperature.